Dhananjaya Y. Chandrachud: National Service and Tracking of Electronic Process (NSTEP)

-Judgement Search Portal
+Judgement search portal

 A judgement search portal has been created which is a repository of all the judgements and final orders passed by the High Courts and District Court.
 The portal uses a free text search engine, which provides judgments based on a given keyword or combination of keywords.
 The portal has also been designed keeping in mind the needs of the persons with disabilities.
 It provides the facility of audio captcha along with text captcha.
 It also uses combo boxes making it easier for persons with visual disabilities to access the website.

 Other initiatives include installation of touch screen kiosks at court complexes to obtain case information, e-Courts Services application for mobiles and the e-Committee YouTube Channel.

-Live Streaming of Court Proceedings
+Live streaming of court proceedings

 The e-Committee has undertaken the task of introducing live streaming of court proceedings.
 It has released model draft rules to invite comments from all stakeholders.
-The rules come in the backdrop of the judgement of the Supreme Court in Swapnil Tripathi v Supreme Court of India which held that live broadcast of proceedings of the Supreme Court flows from the right to access justice under the Indian Constitution.
+The rules come in the backdrop of the judgement of the Supreme Court in the Swapnil Tripathi v Supreme Court of India case which held that live broadcast of proceedings of the Supreme Court flows from the right to access justice under the Indian Constitution.

 During the tenure of Chandrachud, the services provided by e-Courts Project recorded more than 354.1 crores e-transactions during 2019–2020, which is the highest number of e-transactions recorded for any electronic governance related project in India.
 The e-Committee of the Supreme Court of India was also awarded the Digital India Award (Platinum Award) for Excellence in Digital Governance for the year 2020 by the President of India.
 The e-Committee also undertakes training of advocates, judges and court staff on issues of technological awareness.
 It conducted online training for over 1.6 lakh lawyers, judges, court staff during pandemic from May 2020 to December 2020.

 Awards

-The Harvard Law School is giving the Center on the Legal Profession Award for Global Leadership to Chief Justice of India DY Chandrachud.
+The Harvard Law School awarded the Center on the Legal Profession Award for Global Leadership to Chandrachud.

+Personal life

+His first wife, Rashmi, died in 2007 due to cancer.
+He later married lawyer Kalpana Das.
+He has two sons and two foster daughters.